-9. Improvements in other areas Yes No Have things improved for you or your family in other ways, besides housing, because of the help or referrals you received from the program?
-(N=10) 9 1 In what other ways have things improved?
+19. Improvements in other areas

+Yes No Have things improved for you or your family in othe ways, besides housing, because of the help or referrals you received from the program?
+(N=10) er 9 1 In what other ways have things improved?
 (N=9) ^a Involvement and relationship with kids A better relationship with my son.
 We're more stable.
-We do or enjoy more things as a family museums. -going to the zo o, library, Yes, we have become closer to each other because of wha homeless). it we've been thro ugh (being We set goals as a family with mental issues.
-Lower stress I have a stable job to support my family as a single mom.
-L ess stress.
+We do or enjoy more things as a museums. family-going to the zo oo, library, Yes, we have become closer to each other because (homeless). of what we've been thro ough (being We set goals as a family with mental issues.
+Lower stress I have a stable job to support my family as a single m nom.
+Less stress.
 [Things] are less stressful.
-They are safer in this new area.
-Less worries - make time for other things in life instead of v housing. worrying all the tin ne about I am more comfortable dealing and talking with creditors, th now. e public, and hav e less anxiety Services/conditions for kids My kids can go outside freely, be active, instead of keeping time.
-We have good, trusting neighbors. them indoors for long periods of I got some mental help from social services for my daughte r.
-Attendance [at] my daughter
+They are safer in this new v area.
+Less worries - make time for other things in life instead housing. ad of worrying all the tir ne about I am more comfortable dealing and talking with credit now. ors, the public, and hav e less anxiety Services/conditions for kids My kids can go outside freely, be active, instead of ke time.
+We have good, trusting neighbors. eeping them indoors for long periods of I got some mental help from social services for my da school. aughter.
+Attendance [at] my daughter's I got referred and assistance to get my children in sch hool-readiness program IS.
 School for my kids is much better and healthier.